Hire an Expert to Sell your Business in California

 If that valuation concludes you can’t get the price you were hoping for if you sell now, your plan will include steps to increase the value of your business before you put it up for sale.

-You’ll need to recast your financial statements since your tax documents are usually prepared to show the lowest profits possible.
-That’s great for taxes, but it’s the worst possible strategy when you’re trying to convince a buyer that your business is worth buying.
+You’ll need to recast your financial statements, as your tax documents are typically prepared to show the lowest profits possible.
+That’s great for taxes, but it’s the worst possible strategy to convince a Buyer that your business is worth buying.
 Your company’s finances must be presented in a light that makes them appealing to buyers.

 Finally, you’ll prepare an Executive Summary of your business and a Confidential Business Review.
 Only then are you prepared to seek out potential buyers.